A Guide to External Outbound Links for SEO

 There are dozens of tools available to help you find and fix broken links, but Google Analytics still reigns supreme.
 The tool allows you to decide how often you want to be notified of possibly broken links and then helps you find exactly where the issues are on your page so that you can fix them.
 When you’re notified of a broken external link, you can choose to navigate to the page on your own to change the HTML manually, or you can use the linking options in your content management system.
 Editing options for posts, pages, and links are usually easy to find in your CMS’ administration panels.

 Start by searching for trustworthy domains that are popular and have excellent reviews.
-For example, the pet blog you run probably doesn’t want to link to tiny local pet supply stores unless they happen to be local and the page or post is extremely localized.
+For example, the pet blog you run probably doesn’t want to link to tiny local pet supply stores unless they happen to be local and the page or post is highly localized.

 External linking goes beyond SEO, too.
-When you link to other websites, especially smaller ones who are also trying to get themselves on the map, they are more likely to create links back to your content as well.
+When you link to other websites, especially smaller ones that are also trying to get themselves on the map, they are more likely to create links back to your content as well.
 This type of natural link-building creates a better community of bloggers, small business owners, and beyond.
 Beyond that, it encourages participation.
 External linking is more likely to help you get noticed on social media via comments, readership, and more.